SPRIG Healthy Aging Advance

 Parking: Soldiers and Sailors Memorial Hall & Museum located across from the University Club.

-The Mitochondria, Aging, and Metabolism half day retreat is hosted by the Basic Biology of Aging Work Group at the University of Pittsburgh.
-It is scheduled for Wednesday, June 3rd, 2015 from 11:45 a.m. - 5:30 p.m. and will be held at The University Club located in Oakland.
+The Healthy Aging Advance half day retreat is hosted by SPRIG (Stimulating Pittsburgh Research in Geroscience) at the Aging Institute of UPMC Senior Services and the University of Pittsburgh.
+It is scheduled for Wednesday, June 1st, 2016 from 11:45 a.m. - 6:00 p.m. and will be held at The University Club located in Oakland.
 This retreat serves as a forum to bring together a collaborative community of scientists for the exchange of knowledge and research resources to investigate the basic biology of aging and age-related diseases.